-This exciting and innovative degree offers you the opportunity to break through traditional social science boundaries and has been designed to allow you to follow your own interests, whilst providing you with the knowledge and experience to investigate and understand the important issues faced by society today.
+This exciting and innovative three-year degree offers you the opportunity to break through traditional social science boundaries and has been designed to allow you to follow your own interests, whilst providing you with the knowledge and experience to investigate and understand the important issues faced by society today.

 You will learn how to use quantitative and qualitative methods and become confident in dealing with all types of research data.
 This core research methods training will then be applied to subjects that you choose: three in your first year, two in the second year and finally selecting one subject to area to specialise in your final year research project.
 The subjects you can choose to combine are:

 You will also have the opportunity to undertake project-based work with local community institutions and businesses, and you can choose to take a summer or year-long placement, making your degree a Degree with Employment Experience (DEE).
 You can also study away from Sheffield with our Study Abroad and Erasmus programmes.

 |Course structure & module information||

 This innovative course allows you to explore the traditional social sciences whilst acquiring a new set of research skills that allow you stand out in the competitive job market.

 The course has been developed to offer you a flexible but structured pathway – with three strands running across each year:

 You will study the core research modules within the Sheffield Methods Institute which is housed in the ICOSS building in the centre of campus.
 You will have use of unique purpose built student area which includes a high spec data lab.

 The subject teaching that you choose will be taught in the department which will give you the experience of studying within different departments and use of their facilities.

 You will first choose your subject choices and then modules from that subject.
 You won't need to make your final decisions until your Intro week but subject and module guide will give you more detailed information to help you plan your degree your way.